ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

     * Confirm that making these changes is OK and the changes queued so far will be executed
 ```

-Next up, we'll create a filesystem on that newly created partition.
+Next, create a filesystem on the new partition.

 !!! info
-    Rinse and repeat this step for each new drive as required.
+    Repeat this step for each new drive as required.

 #### Filesystem creation

-Create an `ext4` filesystem thus (replace `X` with your drive letter):
+Create an `ext4` filesystem on the new partition, replacing `X` with your drive letter:

 ```
 mkfs.ext4 /dev/sdX1
 ```

-Congratulations!
 Your new drive is now formatted and ready to store data.

-Move onto the next section 'Existing drive' to learn how to mount it (make it available to the OS for use).
+Continue to the next section to learn how to mount it and make it available to the OS.

 ### Existing drives

-[Identify](#identifying-drives) the existing drive and take note of the partition you wish to mount.
-This is usually displayed as `-part1` using `/dev/disk/by-id`.
+[Identify](#identifying-drives) the existing drive and note the partition you want to mount.
+When using `/dev/disk/by-id`, the first partition is usually shown with a `-part1` suffix.

 !!! info
-    Ensure you have the correct supporting libraries for your filesystem installed such as `xfsprogs` for XFS.
+    Make sure you have the supporting tools for your filesystem installed, such as `xfsprogs` for XFS.

-    With Debian this is achieved via `sudo apt install xfsprogs`.
+    On Debian or Proxmox, install them with `sudo apt install xfsprogs`.

-You should now be able to mount the drive manually like so:
+You should now be able to mount the drive manually:

 ```
 mkdir /mnt/manualdiskmounttest
 mount /dev/disk/by-id/ata-HGST_HDN728080ALE604_R6GPPDTY-part1 /mnt/manualdiskmounttest
 ```

-Verify that the drive mounted and displays the correct size as expected:
+Verify that the drive mounted and shows the expected size:

 ```
 root@cartman:~# df -h